silverhammermba/superuser/_posts/2013-04-01-programming2.markdown

 depends only on the input.
 {: .deeper}

-If you want to, you can use `nano` to create the file `mult.c` with that text then compile and run it like so:
+If you want to, you can use `nano` to create the file `mult.c` with that C code, then compile and run it like so:

     # gcc -o mult mult.c